CampngmanNW grew up in the Pacific Northwest, where he learned to hunt, fish, camp, rock climb, and kayak.

 Setting the hook:

-Crappie are a soft-mouthed fish (like a trout) so they will be more cautious.
+Crappie are soft-mouthed fish (like trout) so they will be more cautious.
 Do not attempt to set the hook when you first feel a slight tug on the line; wait until you can feel the full weight of the fish on the line.
 The first thing to do is reel in any slack.
-If you are NOT using the Spiderwire line, with its increased sensitivity, I recommend reeling in all slack, which makes standard monofilament line more sensitive.
+If you are NOT using the Spiderwire line, with its increased sensitivity, I recommend reeling in all slack, which makes the standard monofilament line more sensitive.
 If you are using a bobber and it disappears, it's time to set the hook.
-If you are using braided line, which of course doesn't stretch, a hard hook set isn't necessary.
+If you are using a braided line, which of course doesn't stretch, a hard hook set isn't necessary.
 Unfortunately, experience is the best teacher here and a few lessons learned the hard way are in the offing.
 Be prepared.